ankitects/anki-manual/src/importing.md

 Usually, any new cards created as a result of importing a text file will be placed in a single deck of your choice.
 If the file contains a deck column, however, new cards of a note will be placed in its specified deck instead.
+If the deck does not exist, a deck with the given name will be created.

 #### GUID Column